-Participants must meet all of the following inclusion criteria to be eligible for inclusion in the study:
+Participants must also be all of the following:

-- Individual currently works in a setting where individuals receive healthcare in the US ("healthcare worker"; including emergency medical services). - Age $\geq 18$ years. - Able to speak and read English or Spanish. - Receipt of COVID-19 vaccine for prevention of SARS-CoV-2 infection within the past 60 days. - Evidence of informed consent indicating that the participant (or a legally acceptable representative) has been informed of all pertinent aspects of the study. - Medical release providing for release of all pertinent medical information for assessment of vaccine safety during the one-year period prior to vaccination and during the follow-up period.
+- Age $\geq$ 18 years. - Able to speak and read English or Spanish. - Receipt of the first dose of a COVID-19 vaccine for prevention of SARS-CoV-2 infection within the past 60 days. - Evidence of informed consent indicating that the participant (or a legally acceptable representative) has been informed of all pertinent aspects of the study.